Baghak, Tehran

-Baghak (باغك) (Note: Also romanized as Bāghaḵ) is a village in Jajrud Rural District of Jajrud District in Pardis County, Tehran province, Iran.
+Baghak (باغک) (Note: Also romanized as Bāghaḵ) is a village in Jajrud Rural District of Jajrud District in Pardis County, Tehran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 43 in 16 households, when it was in Siyahrud Rural District of the Central District in Tehran County.
 The following census in 2011 counted a population below the reporting threshold.
 The 2016 census again measured the population of the village as below the reporting threshold, by which time most of the rural district had been separated from the county in the establishment of Pardis County.
 The village was transferred to Jajrud Rural District created in the new Jajrud District.